Rattan Furniture

 Rattan Furniture And Asia and Southeast Asian Colonization

 Many people may be surprised to learn that the rise of rattan furniture has a lot to do with Southeast Asia’s colonization.
-As Western power colonized most of Southeast Asia during the late 19th century and early 20th century they needed furniture to sit on.
+As Western powers colonized most of Southeast Asia during the late 19th century and early 20th century, they needed furniture to sit on.

 Issue of Chair Sitting In 1856 Japan

 As many of us know, the Japanese traditionally have sat on mats.
-It caused a problem in diplomatic relations when foreigners came to Japan to negotiate or talk to the present Japanese government.
+It caused diplomatic relations problems when foreigners came to Japan to negotiate or talk to the present Japanese government.

 As was the protocol for the day, you did not want to have the foreign leaders looking down upon the Japanese rulers.
 That would have been unacceptable.

-Eventually, this forced a compromise as the Westerners insisted that they could not sit comfortably on the floor and the Japanese needed to find a compromise.
-The Japanese allowed foreigners to sit on the chair as long as the Japanese counterparts could sit on a stack of mats of equal height of the chair.
+Eventually, this forced a compromise as the Westerners insisted that they could not sit comfortably on the floor, and the Japanese needed to find a compromise.
+The Japanese allowed foreigners to sit on the chair as long as their Japanese counterparts could sit on a stack of mats of equal height to the chair.

 These little nuances show the problems of diplomatic relations between a country used to sitting on the mat and those used to sitting on chairs.
-And many of the same countries, you do not want to have a foreigner come in to negotiate with you looking down on you.
+In many of the same countries, you do not want a foreigner to come in to negotiate with you looking down on you.
 This would be culturally unacceptable.
-To ensure diplomatic equality they want to be of the same height.
+To ensure diplomatic equality, they want to be of the same height.

 Colonization in Southeast Asia

-It is well known that foreigners colonized many of Southeast Asia at one time or another.
-The only Southeast Asian country that was never fully colonized was Thailand; if you ask any Thai, they will proudly tell you this fact.
+It is well known that foreigners colonized much of Southeast Asia at one time or another.
+The only Southeast Asian country that was never fully occupied was Thailand; if you ask any Thai, they will proudly tell you this fact.

 Here are some of the places in Asia and Southeast Asia that were colonized by foreign powers and governments.